xavidop/alexa-skill-autodeployer/README.md

 # Alexa Skill Auto-Deployer

-Imagine that you find a template for an Alexa Skill on the internet and want to try it immediately.
+Imagine that you find a template of an Alexa Skill on the internet and want to try it immediately.
 Well, this is possible thanks to this new tool called Alexa Skill Auto-Deployer.
-These step are automated in the continuous integration system (circleCI) and are executed using its official API.
+These steps are automated using the continuous integration system circleCI and are executed using its official API.
 <!-- TOC -->

 - [Alexa Skill Auto-Deployer](#alexa-skill-auto-deployer)